bd3young/TeamLeadApp/README.md

 #### How To Clear a Position that Is No Longer Filled

-Tap the name of the Position and refresh the page by swiping down on the screen.
+Tap the name of the Position.

 #### How To Edit The Position Page